Data Management

 - PostgreSQL

-- Local Files:
+- Files:

 - Local files: Upload

-formats from your computer.. - S3 Data Source: Configure S3 connection with your Region, Endpoint, Bucket Name, Access Key Type, Access Key ID, Secret, and File Path.
+.csv,.xlsx,.xlsorGoogle Sheetformats files. - S3 Data Source: Configure S3 connection with your Region, Endpoint, Bucket Name, Access Key Type, Access Key ID, Secret, and File Path.

 - Local files: Upload

-2. Add a new data source
+2. Add a New Data Source

 -